 MEDIA AFFECTS EVERYTHING ELSE

 Dysfunctional media is a foundational problem, one of the underlying reasons why some problems escalate out of control and others aren’t getting solved.

 We can not solve our collective problems unless we can discuss them rationally.
-We can’t discuss problems rationally when the news media foments so much division and misunderstanding.
+We can’t discuss problems rationally when the news media foments so much division and misunderstanding on purpose.